On This Page:

 Percentage of adolescents aged 13-15 years who had received 2 or 3 doses of the human papillomavirus (HPV) vaccine as recommended at time of immunization.

-From 2008-2011, the recommendation by the CDC’s Advisory Committee on Immunization Practices (ACIP) was for a 3-dose series for females only.
-From 2011-2016, the recommendation included both males and females using a 3-dose series.
-Beginning in 2016, ACIP recommended males and females beginning their vaccination series before 15 years of age receive a 2-dose, rather than 3-dose series.
+From 2008-2011, the recommendation was for a 3-dose series for females only.
+From 2011-2016, the recommendation included both males and females, using a 3-dose series.
+These recommendations came from the CDC’s Advisory Committee on Immunization Practices (ACIP).
+Beginning in 2016, ACIP recommended males and females who begin their vaccination series before age 15 receive a 2-dose rather than a 3-dose series.

 The National Immunization Survey Teen (NIS-Teen) vaccination coverage estimates are based on provider-reported vaccination histories from adolescents with adequate provider data (APD).
 NIS-Teen implemented a revised APD definition in 2014, thus estimates in 2014 and after are not directly comparable to those from prior years.
 However, the change in APD definition does not impact overall vaccination coverage trends; vaccines routinely recommended during adolescence, such as HPV, were less affected than vaccines routinely recommended in childhood.
 Additional information on implementation of the revised APD definition and assessment of impact on vaccine coverage estimates is available on the National Immunization Survey-Teen (NIS-Teen): Revised Definition of Adequate Provider Data (APD) website, published by the CDC.